h0bb3/log/docs/_posts/2020-12-07-test-private-and-protected-methods-in-java.md

 title:  "How to Test Private and Protected Methods in Java"
 author: "h0bb3"
 comments_id: 1
+description: "Bending the rules for a greater good"
 tags: "java magicinvoker testing reflection"
 ---